sematext/docs/docs/synthetics/http-monitor.md

 ### Basic Authentication

-You can select **Basic Authentication** option within the Authentication tab and pass username and password to connect your **protected APIs**.
+You can select the **Basic Authentication** option within the Authentication tab and add the username and password needed to connect to your **protected APIs**.

 ![Basic Authentication](../images/synthetics/authentication-basic.png)